 Just started reading this amazing book called: “The Richest Man in Babylon”.
-It started with some pretty amazing information about Babylon itself, for instance I had no idea that it dates all the way back to 8000 BC, and that it died off some time before Christianity emerged.
-Those tiny tidbits of information made me curious about Babylonian civilization, and pulled them further up on my radar.
+It started with some pretty amazing information about Babylon itself, for instance, I had no idea that it dates all the way back to 8000 BC, and that it died off sometime before Christianity emerged.
+Those tiny tidbits of information made me curious about Babylonian civilization and pulled them further up on my radar.
 Seems that their history will be next on my exploration lists.

 Lessons from the first chapter alone…

 There is a certain way that I look at earning money, and I view it through passive income mainly.
 You need to have something that is “reusable” and that will let you grow.
-For the time-being I feel as if I am spending more time on Productivity Capacity alone, instead of productivity, so I am not earning as enough as I want to, but than again, my costs of living are at the rate of my spending.
+For the time being, I feel as if I am spending more time on Productivity Capacity alone, instead of productivity, so I am not earning as enough as I want to, but than again, my costs of living are at the rate of my spending.

-But portion of my earning and spending is completely invested in my business.
+But a portion of my earning and spending is completely invested in my business.
 So does that count as saving?
 That money is making more money, that is certain.
 Completely passively.
-The very nature of content based business is strange.
-But I can say that slowly but surely I am building my financial future that puts TIME out of equation.
+The very nature of the content based business is strange.
+But I can say that slowly but surely I am building my financial future that puts TIME out of the equation.

 How wealth equals productivity?

 Ultimately I don’t believe that the wealth is a goal in an of itself.
 Accumulating wealth and expanding yourself financially is a good route to enable you to accomplish goals from broader specter.
-Because when your finance aren’t sorted out, there is a crack in a balance between what you earn and what you want.
+Because when your finance isn’t sorted out, there is a crack in a balance between what you earn and what you want.
 Ultimately a lot of people living in western culture are acquiring wealth for others, but they gain material objects in advance of what they could afford.

-Good example of it would be the loan industry, that is putting up interest rates and is taxing people for their desires.
+A good example of it would be the loan industry, that is putting up interest rates and is taxing people for their desires.
 So instead of them saving 10% of what they earn to accumulate towards the things they need, they are actually giving up, up to 30% of their income in advance to banking cartels.
 Straining and stressing your income, furthermore eroding your chances of living debt free.

 Wealth is pre-cursor of personal productivity.
 When you can leverage your finance, you will be able to free your time by making other people do the job instead of you.
 That is called outsourcing, and I cover it on AlphaEfficiency in great detail.